-Mainmark provides bespoke solutions for slab lifting and re-levelling addressing the underlying problem of subsidence by strengthening the ground beneath.
+Mainmark provides bespoke solutions for slab lifting, slab jacking and re-levelling addressing the underlying problem of subsidence by strengthening the ground beneath.
 Our level correction methods can cater to any building size, from homes and driveways to warehouses and transport yards, and are non-invasive, cost-effective, time-efficient, with minimal disruption to the occupants.

 Sunken or unlevel slabs and hardstand surfaces in warehouses or logistics environments can be a sign of foundation ground subsidence.
 Importantly, they can be a trip hazard, particularly if they cause water to pool in certain areas, further increasing the risk of slips and falls for your employees.